 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 Grand Canyon National Park is located in the state of Arizona in the USA.
-The Colorado River cuts through the canyons and have been making this region one of the most stunning to visit.
+The Colorado River cuts through the canyons and has been making this region one of the most stunning to visit.
 It is also one of the popular tours from Las Vegas, Nevada.

 Regardless of what side you choose to go with and whether it’s a tour or you are embarking on a day hike, here are some important items to pack and carry with you